 Backup Types and Salesforce APIs

 When you’re planning out your backup plan for Salesforce, it’s important to know about what backup types you’ll want to utilize, as well as the types of APIs that Salesforce offers.
 These are good conversation pieces when talking to vendors.
 We’ll discuss vendor options next, but ensuring your vendor supports the frequency of backups you’ll need to perform, as well as being able to backup the TYPE of data you need are important questions to flush out!
-It is a headache to be stuck in a contract with a solution that can’t do what you need it to.
+It’s a headache to be in a contract with a solution that can’t do what you need it to.

 Backup Types and When to Use Them